Classification & Labelling Inventory

 All notifications for the same substance are grouped based on their numerical identifiers, and are displayed together.

 Identical notifications for the same substance are merged and the number of notifiers is indicated.
 There can be multiple classifications for the same substance due to, for example, the different composition, form or physical state of the substance placed on the market.
-However, for reasons of confidentiality and differing classifications for substances, not all notifications for each substance can be published.

 You can click on the information icon to see an explanation of the data field next to it.